 Kids Writing Workshop

-Deb leads kids through a series of fun activities to help them become better writers.
-They’ll explore the writing process from developing ideas, to planning outlines and creating characters and plots readers will love.
+Have you always loved writing?
+Do enjoy inventing exciting characters and plots?
+Do you have great ideas but sometimes get stuck?
+Join Deborah Abela, author of over 20 novels, as she takes you through a series of fun activities to help you become a better writer.
+You will explore the writing process from developing ideas, to planning outlines and, most importantly, creating characters and plots readers will love.

 PD session for teachers: